 Here are some ideas if you fancy cooking something different (or, indeed, at all).
 One of these days I'll try some things from Danny's list too.

 Mix the sugar and butter together, then stir in the flour, cocoa powder, baking powder, and eggs.
-Bake at 180 Celsius for 40 minutes and cover with the chocolate.
-Let the heat of the cake melt the chocolate, then spread it with the back of a spoon.
+Bake at 180 °C for 40 minutes.
+Let the heat of the cake melt the pieces of chocolate, then spread it with the back of a spoon.

 Chop the onion into small pieces and cook in olive oil for a couple of minutes.
 Cut the mushrooms in half, cut the courgette and pepper into small strips (about 5cm long), and add them to the onions.
 Cook them on a moderate heat until everything is soft.
 Meanwhile, drain the kidney beans, heat them in a frying pan until they start to boil, and mash them.
 The results don't look too pretty but don't worry about this (yet)!
 Finally, mix the beans with the vegetable mix and turn the heat down (enough to just keep everything warm).